timboudreau/audio_unit_rust_demo/README.md

  is simply to `Box::leak` the allocated DSP processor, and provide a C-ABI call that accepts a pointer and deallocates it (as `crates/mock_dsp_lib/lib.rs` does).
 It's going to be some code's responsibility to drop DSP processors, and only the C++ code has enough information to know when it's safe to do it.
+ * Learn to love Rust's [const-generics](https://practice.course.rs/generics-traits/const-generics.html).
+Const generics are powerful tools for bug-prevention and performance.
+For example, if you have a chain of instances of a trait `SampleProcessor<const CHANNELS: u8>`, and an implementation that chains them that is, say, `struct BiSampleProcessor<const CHANNELS: u8, A: SampleProcessor<CHANNELS>, B: SampleProcessor<CHANNELS>> {...}`, then it is **impossible** to accidentally create a chain with elements expecting a different number of samples.
+Moreover, since Rust monomorphizes generics, generating a version of the code for each constant value the compiler sees, that shifts the switching costs of *all decisions about which code path to take **to compile time***.
+Zero cost abstractions FTW.
+ * Learn to live with ferocious generics signatures.
+Yes, you could write a DSP chain as a chain of `Box<dyn MyAudioProcessor + 'static>` where that's a trait.
+But that adds a vtable lookup to every invocation, and erases type information you could use to make all sorts of easy-to-have bugs at runtime into compile-time errors and impossibilities at runtime.
+And that is what Rust is **for**.
+Type aliases are helpful to write a large generic signature out once, and then use it via the alias in the rest of your code, and also gives you a single place to refactor if you change it.
  * Apple's Audio Unit template contains a latent race-condition, where the audio unit can be deallocated while the render thread is still inside its render block.
 This only *really* starts to show up when you support presets and try to change the active preset during audio playback.
 Logic Pro will tear down